edilmedeiros/edilmedeiros.github.io/_posts/2025-08-05-what-s-functional-programming.md

 Think about the last time you wrote code in C or Python or JavaScript: how much of your time was spent thinking about _what_ computation to express, and how much was spent managing _how_ data flows, is stored, or updated.
-That’s the hidden cost of programming atop a machine model.
-_We think we’re writing logic, but we’re often just orchestrating memory movement_.
+That’s the hidden cost of programming atop a machine model: **we think we’re writing logic, but we’re often just orchestrating memory movement**.

 To make the bottleneck even clearer, let’s look at a simple C program: